 What brands bet on IoT in sports?

 In addition to the biggest and best-known sports brands that are already betting on IoT in sports, many others have made great strides.
-Today we take the opportunity to introduce three:
+Today we at Zazz, take the opportunity to introduce three:

 3D Digital Venue